rchanou/rchanou.github.io/cost-based-management.md

 - AI-generated tests
 - Code instrumentation for profiling and telemetry
 - Built-in test runners
-- Auto-formatters, linters, ASAN, other static analysis tools
+- Auto-formatters, linters, AddressSanitizer, other static analysis tools
 - Omniscient debuggers

-Seriously, read up on that last one, because [omniscient debugging] comes pretty close to what I am thinking about, but not quite.
-I am thinking something like an "omniscient tester".
+Seriously, read up on that last one, because [omniscient debugging] is similar to what I'm thinking about.
+Even though it never became mainstream, I still see tons of potential in the "just capture everything" approach, with the proper execution.

-Chide you writing tests

-Generating 80% of our tests _should_ be as easy as adding a few extra "cost type" assertions, as shown earlier.

-Iron Man

-It would be no different than how we define static types, perhaps even simpler.
-Just like static types enable a whole lot analysis of the code, cost-based types enable tracking and analysis of the data that flows through our code.
+Generating at least 80% of our tests _should_ be as easy as adding a few extra "cost-based type" assertions, as shown earlier.
+It wouldn't be much different than how we currently define static types.
+Just like static types enable a whole lot useful analysis of the code, cost-based types could enable seamless tracking and analysis of the data that flows through our code.

+Let's say this tool is an app called `cbtg`, for "Cost-Based Test Generator".
+Here is one workflow I envision:

+- Run `cbtg`
+- Write code as usual, but also write cost-based assertions next to types
+- `cbtg` creates instrumented development build with automatic input/output capture
+- Input/output is serialized and written to tables either in file format, or in embedded database
+- Interface allows developer to mark input/output pairs as "verified"
+- Each function table's non-verified records are automatically capped and pruned
+- Mocks can automatically be generated from input/output tables for "unreliable" functions like API calls
+- Documenting and generating tests for third-party APIs emerges from notating cost-based types for endpoints and naturally experimenting with them

+There are certainly edge cases to consider around how to handle special types of data and code changes, but those are hardly showstoppers.
+I think this could significantly improve developer quality-of-life by reducing cognitive load and repetitive drudgework, which in turn would increase productivity and software robustness.
+That's all I want, more than any fancy language feature or design pattern: effective tools.
+This is just one of many ideas that I have, but it's the one I want most.

+Our "elegant" models are hitting a local maximum; what we need now, instead, are better microscopes.
+Don't treat me like a child and give me "better" Lego bricks to build with.
+Give me an advanced exo-suit that respects, complements and enhances my innate abilities!

+I'll put my money where my mouth is, and develop a proof-of-concept in what little free time I have.
+Keep an eye out.
+Until, then, I'll leave you on this quote:

+>
+>
+> -- <cite>John Carmack</cite>

+####### SCRAP SCRAP SCRAP SCRAP SCRAP #########

 There's this joke that devs should use 10-year old computers.
 Not a bad idea, it's like music producers making sure their mix still sounds good on crappy speakers that most people have.